Lequang-kic/Librarysysterm_kic/README.md

 # Librarysysterm_kic

+## Project Goal

-This is a school library book management project
+This is a library management project that uses the Java Spring and MySql

-  See the detailed content at docx.file
+## 1. Class diagram
+(./docs/diagram.jpg)

+login view

+(./docs/main.jpg)
+(./docs/login.jpg)